Type 26 frigate: Australia

 The governments of the United Kingdom and Australia had previously been exploring the potential for cooperation on the C1 and C3 designs of the Future Surface Combatant, which corresponded closely to the Royal Australian Navy's requirements in replacing its Anzac-class frigates with a new class of frigate.
 The two countries signed a defence cooperation treaty in January 2013 and Australia pledged cooperation on the Global Combat Ship design in order to investigate its suitability for their own procurement programme.
-In April 2016, Prime Minister Malcolm Turnbull confirmed that the Global Combat Ship was one of three designs shortlisted for the replacement of Anzac-class frigates.
+In April 2016, Prime Minister Malcolm Turnbull confirmed that the Global Combat Ship was one of three designs shortlisted for the replacement of the Anzac-class frigates.

 In September 2016 the Australian government awarded BAE Systems a contract to further refine the design of the Type 26 Global Combat Ship for the Royal Australian Navy under the SEA 5000 (Future Frigate) programme.
 Australia issued a request for tenders (RFT) in support of the programme in late March 2017.
 The programme is valued at AUD35 billion (US$26.25 billion).
 On 10 August 2017 BAE Systems announced it had submitted its bid for the SEA 5000 programme.
-Prime Minister Malcolm Turnbull announced in June 2018, that BAE had won the contract and Australia will build nine units of a modified version of the Type 26 concept vessel in Adelaide.
+Prime Minister Malcolm Turnbull announced in June 2018 that BAE had won the contract and Australia would build nine units of a modified version of the Type 26 concept vessel in Adelaide.

+On 20 February 2024 the Australian government announced the Hunter class order will be reduced from nine to six ships.
+Another class of 11 new general-purpose frigates would be selected to serve alongside the Hunter class.